nora-marie-95/nora-marie-95.github.io/index.md

 <img width="1000" src="images/Influenza_map.png" alt="Influenza Death Rates and Population Density Across US States (2009-2017).">
 Figure 6.
 Influenza Death Rates and Population Density Across US States (2009-2017).

-Conclusions and Recommendations: There is a strong correlation between population density and influenza death rates.
-A weak correlation was found between the size of the vulnerable population and influenza deaths in a state.
+Conclusions and Recommendations: There is a strong correlation between population density and influenza death rates as well as a weak correlation between the size of the vulnerable population and influenza deaths in a state.
 Therefore, the staffing plan should prioritize states with a high population density and those with a large vulnerable population.
 Influenza season lasts from December to March.
 In January influenza deaths peak so this is when most recourses will be needed.

 ---